 The initial resource the QMS Initiative is developing is a Clinical QMS Conceptual Framework Concept Paper.
 The Conceptual Framework will describe a proactive approach and flexible framework for holistically managing quality across the spectrum of clinical activities.
 The framework is intended to enable consistent delivery of reliable data that may be used by an organization, its partners, regulators, clinicians, and patients to make informed decisions.

-For more information about the QMS Initiative, please click to Initiative Assets to learn more.
+For more information about the QMS Initiative, click here to access our overview of this initiative.

 Site Qualification and Training (SQT)